How do I sign into my Google App Engine account?

 I'd like to map my app to a naked domain (such as http://example.com).

 A "naked domain" lets users access your app directly at the domain name (http://example.com), without requiring a subdomain such as http://www.example.com or http://myapp.example.com.
-You can set up your App Engine app with a naked domain in the Google Cloud Platform Console.
-Select your project, then choose App Engine > Settings > Custom Domains and follow the instructions.
+You can set up your App Engine app with a naked domain in the Google Cloud Platform project console.
+See using custom domains.

 Naked domains are also supported if you are using a custom domain with SSL.